davnords/octic-vits/README.md

 ### Weights

 Download the weights from here to reproduce the evaluation metrics.
 The DINOv2 weights only include the teacher backbone.
+[HERE](https://drive.google.com/drive/folders/1c4dKQUHoloMuE0vF7QBR2C9pt6QzEi88?usp=sharing) is a link to a Google Drive that contains all files of interest.

 #### DeiT III
 <table style="margin: auto">